Joystream/community-repo/community-roadmap/tasks-for-1st-term.md

 ## All WGs

 #### 1. Formally introduce processes/procedures/standards
 Create and get approval from the Council (via proposal) for all significant processes/procedures/standards a working group needs to function effectively.

+Good plan should have
+- Clarity of communication and organization.
+- Appropriate scope.
+- Accuracy of facts and information.
+- Quality of recommendations

 #### 2. Update Documentation
 Review all sources of documentation related to a working group (such as Notion, Github, Handbook, etc.) and update any outdated information.